Need to know

 The Caretaker’s House has a rather apt name as you’ll feel warmly welcomed here and the dream-team staff of Erzsebet, Tatiana and Sorin will make a fuss over you, bringing you welcome drinks and homemade cake, fixing fires and stoves and answering any burning questions you have.
 The sauna, library and cosy TV room just give this house the edge over the smaller, but no less lovely, Depner House.

-This summer, a 28sq m heated saltwater pool (for adults only) will be filled in the grounds, just by the Caretaker’s House.
+This summer, a 28sq m heated pool will be filled in the grounds, just by the Caretaker’s House.
 There’ll be loungers and parasols set around the sides too.

 Book the Caretaker’s House and you’ll have a handsomely blue-tiled sauna all to yourself, plus fluffy White Company robes to swaddle yourself in afterwards.
 There’s no set spa area, but on request private yoga and pilates sessions and massages with a local therapist can be booked.